rogueLogical/sweng837_Ellis_CourseProject/README.md

 ### Component Diagram
 ![ComponenetDiagram](./images/FP_ComponentDiagram.png)

+Each of the 4 main system components encompases a vertical slice of user facing functionality.
+Those components are then supported by an APIGateway component, which can perform load balancing and security functions.
+They are also supported by a Database manager component, which can provide data persistence and consistency between components.

 ### Deployment Diagram
 ![DeploymentDiagram](./images/FP_DeploymentDiagram.png)

+The deployed system follows microservice design patterns, using an API gateway to support load balancing, and containerization to enable scaling.
+Each service container includes it's own DatabaseManager and database instance to speed up response time and reduce network traffic (Sidecar Pattern).
+Finally, a main database node handles maintenance of the primary database, and synchronization between all other database instances.

 ## Skeleton Classes
 These skeleton classes are provided as example classes from each layer of classes.